top of page

 Is it safe to have neck adjustment?
 Is the treatment painful?

 We are properly qualified and properly insured.
-If additional testing is needed, we will refer you to get other imaging tests such as x-rays or MRIs.
+If additional testing is needed,

 6